SAFE-ICU/ShoQPred/README.md

 ShoQPred is Deployable Human Centric Software Suite for hemodynamic shock prediction which leverages AI and ML methods on physiological vitals time-series data to predict hemodynamic shock prediction upto 3 to 12 hours before the event.

 ## Requirements
-1. Flask
+1. Python 3.6+ / Django
-2. Tensorflow
+2. Tsfresh
-3. R with HilberVis
+3. Sklearn
 (extended requirements in requirements.txt)

 or Docker for Docker deployment